reubinoff/clinicult_documentation_newgen/_sources/services.rst.txt

 ==================
 In Clinicut 2.0 we will have couple of communication channels:

 #.
-User client to the platform services
+User client to the :ref:`API gateway`
 #.
-Admin client to the platform servies
+Admin client to the :ref:`Admin Management Services`
 #.
 Between the platform services
+#.
+Pub-Sub between :ref:`Admin Management Services` to the clinic clusters

 .. note::
     API client is not relevant at this stage